hellolucient/lucient-app/README.md

     *   Interface for submitting image prompts.
     *   Backend API (`/api/image/generate/route.ts`) to call DALL·E 3 and return image URLs.
 *   **Retrieval Augmented Generation (RAG)**:
-    *   **Document Upload**:
+    *   **Document Upload** (Admin Only):
-        *   Users can upload `.txt`, `.pdf`, `.doc`, and `.docx` files via settings page.
+        *   Admins can upload `.txt`, `.pdf`, `.doc`, and `.docx` files via settings page.
         *   Backend API (`/api/documents/upsert/route.ts`) processes files:
             *   Extracts text content.
             *   Chunks text using `langchain/text_splitter`.
             *   Generates embeddings using OpenAI's `text-embedding-3-small` model.
-            *   Upserts embeddings and metadata to a Qdrant Cloud collection.
+            *   Upserts embeddings and metadata to Supabase using pgvector extension.
+    *   **Shared Knowledge Base**:
+        *   Documents are stored in a shared knowledge base accessible to all authenticated users.
+        *   RLS policies ensure all users can read documents, but only admins can upload/modify.
     *   **Contextualized Chat**:
-        *   Chat APIs (`/api/chat/...`) query Qdrant for relevant document chunks based on the user's message.
+        *   Chat APIs (`/api/chat/...`) query Supabase for relevant document chunks based on the user's message.
         *   Retrieved context is prepended to the prompt sent to the LLM, enabling context-aware responses.
-*   **Qdrant Setup & Verification**:
-    *   `scripts/setupQdrant.ts`:
-        *   Ensures the specified Qdrant collection (e.g., `lucient_documents`) exists, creating it if necessary with appropriate vector parameters (1536 dimensions, Cosine distance).
-        *   Includes a utility to fetch and display sample points from the collection, verifying successful document uploads.
+        *   Wellness Chat mode uses the shared knowledge base; General Chat mode does not use RAG.
 *   **Next.js Configuration**:
     *   `next.config.js` updated to include `serverExternalPackages: ['pdf-parse']` to resolve bundling issues with `pdf-parse`.
 *   **Git Integration**: